zajichek/zajichek/content/home/hero.md

     padding: ["20px", "0", "20px", "0"]
 ---

-Need help analyzing your data?
+Need help analyzing your data, building a dashboard, or automating a reporting process?